cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 ```

 - *Type:* {[ key: string ]: string}

-A list of license specifications to associate with The property type contains a map, they have special handling, please see {@link cdk.tf/module-map-inputs the docs}.
+- *Default:* [object Object] The property type contains a map, they have special handling, please see {@link cdk.tf/module-map-inputs the docs}

+A list of license specifications to associate with.

 ---